-Value Description The assessment is made by determining whether through a development, the consumption of Major one or more materials is >10% by volume of the regional baseline availability Moderate one or more materials is between 6-10% by volume of the regional baseline availability Minor one or more materials is between 1-5% by volume of the regional baseline availability Negligible no individual material type is equal to or greater than 1% by volume of the regional baseline availability No change no materials are required or where jus tified, national.
+Value Description The assessment is made by determining whether through a development, the consumption of Major rone or more materials is >10% by volume of the regional baseline availability; Moderate one or more materials is between 6-10% by volume of the regional baseline availability; Minor Minorone or more materials is between 1-5% by volume of the regional baseline availability Negligibleno individual material type is equal to or greater than 1% by volume of the regional baseline availability.
+No Change No Changeno materials is required. or where justified, national.